 Click on Search in the top menu.
 Use the search criteria to focus your search.

 Visit the NDTA Marketplace to look through our current inventory.
 To purchase the textbook Neuro-Developmental Treatment: A Guide to NDT Clinical Practice, please visit Thieme publishers directly.
 Note: NDTA Members receive a 25% discount!

-I am not a therapist; can I still attend a NDTA course?
+I am not a therapist.
+Can I still attend an NDTA course?